neutrinoEater/CarbonNFT/README.md

 5. If you fail to repay the loan within the promised time, the NFT collateral is transferred to the creditor

+CarbonNFT project INCLUDES a Work-In-Progress frontend as well.
+It is buggy and not fully functional, but gives an idea of what an interface would be like.
+See NPM commands below.

 NFTs is a fast growing market that is currently plagued with extreme lack of liquidity.
 Moreover, unlike ERC20 tokens, holders of ERC721 NFT tokens do not have any way to earn passive income/access liquidity from their holdings.
 In this way, we allow a peer to peer, trustless liquidity protocol where investors can gain interest on their funds while their principal is secured by valuable NFTs.
 Meanwhile, NFT hodlers can access liquidity as needed without having to sell/risk their precious NFTs.
 The scalability of the Polygon chain makes it ideal for running complicated smart contracts like CFY.finance cheaply. *CFY.FINANCE* is also the first trustless NFT application, and first NFT-collateralised loan dApp on Polygon.
 We hope to provide the DeFi infrastructre for NFTs to grow and thrive on the Polygon Chain.